kill9zombie/elixir_dojo/DOJO.md

 Mix has provided a (small) module, in `lib/dojo.ex`.
 It doesn't do much at the moment.

 You'll notice that mix has created us a test too, in `test/dojo_test.exs`.
 This just has one test defined that will always pass when we run `mix test`.
-The `config` directory holds configuration that we can read from code, but we won't be using that in this dojo.  `mix.exs` is configuration for mix itself, we use it to pull in things like dependancies.
+The `config` directory holds configuration that we can read from code, but we won't be using that in this dojo.  `mix.exs` is configuration for mix itself, we use it to pull in things like dependencies.
 Again, we won't need to touch that in this dojo.

 Create a module `Dojo.Actor`, it goes in the file `lib/dojo/actor.ex`.
 Then create a function `Dojo.Actor.add` that takes two integer arguments and adds the result together.

-Modules start with a capital letter, functions are lowercase, underscores, numbers and ? or !.
+Modules start with a capital letter, functions are lowercase, underscores, numbers and `?` or `!`.
 We follow a similar convention to Ruby, in that functions that return true or false are named with a question mark at the end, for example: `Foo.is_odd?(5)`.

 As an example, a "hello world" below: